SEO For Affiliates:

 2. Check traffic potential.

-Now, to pick between the topics you've identified, you need to check if there's any interest in them across the Web.
+Now, to pick between the topics you've identified as appropriate for affiliate marketers, you need to check if there's any interest in them across the Web.
 Or, in other words, whether the keywords related to them have substantial traffic volumes.

-The most convenient way to do it is by using keyword groups in Rank Tracker.
+The most convenient way to break down keywords by search volume is by using keyword groups in Rank Tracker tool.

 In Rank Tracker's Keyword Sandbox dashboard, you can split your keywords into semantic groups and analyze the traffic potential for each group: